-Signs of chronic or extreme stress include: panic/anxiety, muscle tension, headaches, poor sleep, and irritability.
+Signs that an employee might be suffering from (bad) stress include: panic/anxiety, muscle tension, headaches, poor sleep, and irritability.
 Factors such as long hours (including working through breaks and taking work home), limited autonomy over work, lack of support from managers and co-workers, and job insecurity are more likely to contribute to extreme and chronic stress.
 Employers can support stressed employees by:

 - * Providing a space for employees to take breaks